What an all-digital AI research conference looks like

 SlidesLive will take care of conference video hosting services, while reviews and papers will be provided through OpenReview.
 Keynotes, live Q&A sessions, and other conference content may be made available afterward — through a digital archive — but details surrounding permissions are still being discussed, ICLR general chair Sasha Rush told VentureBeat in an email.

-The way ICLR and subsequent machine learning conferences considering digital options in the months ahead could reshape how the AI research community chooses to discuss breakthroughs, novel AI, and approaches leading to state-of-the-art performance.
+The way ICLR and subsequent machine learning conferences employ digital options in the months ahead could reshape how the AI research community discusses breakthroughs, novel AI, and approaches leading to state-of-the-art performance.
 As of a March 20 update, CVPR, one of the next-biggest machine learning conferences, is still scheduled as planned in Seattle.
-Supporters say more remote AI research conferences options can reduce the carbon footprint of flying thousands of researchers to a single location and enable access for researchers who encounter visa issues or students and professionals who can’t afford to attend an in-person gathering.
+Supporters of remote conferences say they will reduce the carbon footprint that comes with flying thousands of researchers to a single location and will enable access for researchers who encounter visa issues or students and professionals who can’t afford to attend an in-person gathering.
 At $100 a ticket, access to ICLR online is 20% less than it would have been for the in-person event in Ethiopia, and that’s before travel or lodging expenses.

-To bring a social element to the entirely digital event, conference attendees will also be able to create their own Booths.
+To bring a social element to the entirely digital event, conference participants will also be able to create their own Booths.

 “The value of our conferences for many of us lies in the opportunity to meet people and discover new lines of research.
 This was central to our planning and is why we chose to create a shared schedule, live poster sessions, and live Q&A with invited speakers,” the post reads.
 “We also wanted to facilitate the meetings between sessions, which is why we opted to have many types of Booths for live chat.”